QuadrupedGPT: Towards a Versatile Quadruped Agent in Open-ended Worlds: Experiments

-To better investigate the impact of different alternatives to select parameters for the policy, we conduct ablation experiments as shown in Table~\ref{tab:selection}.
-LSS with the ``Sampling'' option means that the LMM first locates a range, samples parameters within the range, and then simulates to determine the best parameter set.
-LSS with the ``Determining'' option means that the LMM directly chooses among the midpoints of these ranges (i.e., Options are given as numbers).
-The results indicate that allowing the LMM to make selections generally produces superior outcomes than directly generating numerical values.
-Furthermore, we observe that the results of LSS-Determining are notably unstable, exhibiting significant fluctuations.
-Such instability is likely due to the LMM's limited sensitivity to precise numerical values.
-Consequently, we opt for the LSS with the sampling strategy as it consistently yields more stable and effective results.
+\textbf{\textit{Sampling and simulating within the parameter range is crucial. }} To investigate the impact of different approaches for selecting behavior parameters for the policy, we conduct ablation experiments as shown in Figure ~\ref{fig:ablation}.
+In the LSS with the ``Sampling'' option, the LMM first locates a range, samples parameters within the range, and then simulates to determine the best parameter set.
+In contrast, LSS with the ``Determining'' option has the LMM choose directly among the midpoints of these ranges (i.e., options are given as numbers) without simulation.
+The LSS with the ``Determining" (selected range) option involves the LMM first locating a range, then selecting directly among the quintile points of these ranges.
+The results demonstrate that simulation is crucial for validating parameters.
+Allowing the LMM to sample from ranges and simulate generally yields better performance compared to directly choosing values.
+Furthermore, LSS with the ``Determining" option shows notable instability, likely due to the LMM's limited sensitivity to numerical values.
+Therefore, we opt for the LSS with the sampling strategy, which consistently provides more stable and effective results.

+\textbf{\textit{LSS outperforms fixed-parameter gait in real world experiments. }} As shown in Table \ref{tab:real_world_loco}, LSS achieves a higher success rate than the fixed-parameter gait in both challenging scenarios.
+Particularly, in the upward stairs scenario, the robot needs to adjust its leg height and body height for successful locomotion, which the fixed-parameter gait fails to accommodate.
+The failures observed with LSS were primarily due to some excessively large movements of the policy.